WhiskyTangoFawks/LunarFalloutPlus/README.md

 ## Things you should know...
 - Check out the [LitR Survival Tips and Tricks](https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/LitR%20Tips%20and%20Tricks.md)
 - Perks have increasing SPECIAL requirements, and specials can be trained past 10.
+- Crafting requirements have been completely overhauled, Gun Nut and Armorer are no longer the only perk you'll need to craft.
 - Power armour is more powerful, but rare, and fusion cores are harder to come by and won't always be full.
 You also don't get to keep the T45 you find in Concord, other power armor frames will be fine though.
 Repairing PA now [requires perks](https://www.nexusmods.com/fallout4/mods/62273)
 - Shoot/Kick/Explode locks open.
 Read the nexus page for [LockyBastard](https://www.nexusmods.com/fallout4/mods/13380).
 - Survival fast travel is available early game by taking the Local Leader Perk and building a provisioner network, or later on by building the SS2 Caravan plot.
 If you want an easier fast travel just enable it fully via unlimited survival.